programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## [What are all these terms (static site, Jekyll, GitHub Pages) & why might I care?]

-> **This lesson is for you if** you'd like a free (including web hosting!), easy-to-maintain, secure website such as a scholarly blog, project website, or online portfolio.
+> **This lesson is for you if** you'd like a free (including web hosting!), easy-to-maintain, preservation-friendly, secure website such as a scholarly blog, project website, or online portfolio.
 You'll need to be a Mac user.
 At the end of this lesson, you'll have a live website where you can publish content that other people can visit.
 [static site

+code isn't in grey box in PH theme! change text to describe it

 databases: security, maintenance, speed, archivability